NSHipster/articles/2013-03-11-uiappearance.md

 `UIAppearance` allows the appearance of views and controls to be consistently defined across the entire application.

 In order to have this work within the existing structure of UIKit, Apple devised a rather clever solution: `UIAppearance` is a protocol that returns a proxy that will forward any configuration to instances of a particular class.
 Why a proxy instead of a property or method on `UIView` directly?
 Because there are non-`UIView` objects like `UIBarButtonItem` that render their own composite views.
-Appearance can be customized all instances, or scoped to particular view hierarchies:
+Appearance can be customized for all instances, or scoped to particular view hierarchies:

 > - `+appearance`: Returns the appearance proxy for the receiver.
 > - `+appearanceWhenContainedIn:(Class <UIAppearanceContainer>)ContainerClass,...`: Returns the appearance proxy for the receiver in a given containment hierarchy.